-Notes to Consolidated Financial Statements For the three and six months ended December 31, 2024 and 2023 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements For the three and nine months ended March 31, 2025 and 2024

 Exploration and Evaluation Expenditures

 The application of the Company's accounting policy for exploration and evaluation expenditures requires judgment in determining whether it is likely that future economic benefits will flow to the Company, which may be based on assumptions about future events or circumstances.
 Estimates and assumptions made may change if new information becomes available.
 If, after the expenditure is capitalized, information becomes available suggesting that the recovery of the expenditure is unlikely, the amount capitalized is written off in the profit or loss in the period the new information becomes available.